Three South Sudanese refugees carry their non-food items from a UNHCR distribution point in Uganda

 South Sudan is the world’s fastest growing refugee crisis, with some 4 million people forced to flee their homes.
 The number of people struggling to find food each day has grown from 4.9 million in February to six million today.

-Uganda hosts half (over 950,000) of the South Sudanese refugees and Bidibidi refugee settlement is now the world`s largest refugee settlement.
-Its population of over 272,000 people include thousands of vulnerable refugees in need of assistance before the onset of the rainy season.
+Uganda hosts a large portion of the South Sudanese refugees and Bidibidi refugee settlement is now the world`s largest refugee settlement.
+Its population includes thousands of vulnerable refugees in need of assistance.

-Children make up over 60% of South Sudan's refugee population and more than 75,000 South Sudanese children in Uganda, Kenya and Ethiopia are without parents or relatives.
+Children make up over 60% of South Sudan's refugee population and many South Sudanese children in Uganda, Kenya and Ethiopia are without parents or relatives.

 UNHCR staff are at the frontline of the crisis, meeting South Sudanese refugees as they flee across borders and providing life-saving assistance and protection, as well as support to the generous host communities.